Deploying the Course

 Archive

-If you want to re-use the same course for another session, you have TWO options: A or B.
+If you want to reuse the same course for another session, you have two options: A or B.

 A. Add New Students

-Enroll new students into your course.
+Enroll new students in your course.

 Or